5 Best Fly Fishing Waders – A Buyers Guide

 Simms Flyweight Waders

-Simms has a good selection of different styles but my choice is the Flyweight Waders – Stockingfoot.
+Simms has a good selection of different styles, but my choice is the Flyweight Waders – Stockingfoot.
 They have a great feel about them and stretch really nicely when bending down and walking about.

+They also come with a nice quality zip, which can be tightened at the waist if that is your preferred style of fly fishing.
 You can spot someone with the Simms flyweight waders on from the unique Hex grid pattern on the chest portion.
-They come in sharp green color and have stocking feet.
+They come in sharp green colour and have stocking feet.

 Daniel Mooers